 A victim of an accident or injury must succeed in adequately answering all of these questions in order to win a verdict in a premises liability claim, or be prepared to answer them in order to win an adequate settlement with an owner.

-How Can a Jackson Premises Liability Lawyer Help Me?
+How Can a Mississippi Premises Liability Lawyer Help Me?

 Of course, as you put together the best case possible to ensure compensation for an injury, consulting an attorney experienced in premises liability cases can be crucial.
 Since every accident or injury is different, it helps to have a skilled personal injury lawyer to consider how the law may apply to the exact circumstances of the case.
 Giddens Law Firm has been fighting hard on behalf of clients for more than two decades to get them the compensation they deserve after a traumatic accident or injury, including a premises liability injury.

 Sometimes people do not seek the guidance of a premises liability attorney for fear it would be too expensive or complicated.
 Giddens Law Firm alleviates those fears right away, but providing the first consultation for free, and afterward working on a contingency basis, meaning that we do not get paid for our services until we win your case.
 When a case is settled, our Jackson premises liability lawyers will take a small percentage of the settlement; if we are not successful, then you do not owe us anything.

 As part of our commitment to clients, we work to respond quickly and carefully to concerns, balancing the speed our clients desire with the thoroughness necessary to win their cases.
 Oftentimes, owners insure their properties against claims, including those resulting from slip-and-fall accidents or other injuries.
 After an incident occurs, an insurer may reach out to the injured party, offering to settle the case.
 However, these offers are often significantly smaller than the amount that someone may achieve with the help of an experienced lawyer who can accurately measure the true damages involved in a case.